top of page

 Nov 14, 20255 min read

-A New Chapter for Your Estate Planning Legacy - Cornerstone Legal
+A New Chapter for Your Estate Planning Legacy with Cornerstone Legal

 For too long, estate planning has felt like a hidden language written in expensive and intimidating characters, reserved only for those with sprawling fortunes.
 Mortality is a conversation most of us dread, especially while we are young, just starting out, or in the prime of a busy career.
 While we understand the eventual need for an established plan to decide who gets what after we pass, it can be hard to find the time and motivation during busy lives to carve out the needed